glp-92/Java-SpringBoot-Backend/_doc_/DockerDeploy.md

 - services: each container (service) to build is placed into this field.
 - container-name: name assigned to service.
 - build: the location of the `Dockerfile` that will be used to build the image for this service.
 - ports: ports that will be exposed by the container.
-API Gateway and Eureka ports to access these services from outside the network.
+In this case, API Gateway and Eureka ports are exposed to access these services from outside the virtual network.
 - image:  name of the Docker image that will be used for this service.
 If the image is not found locally or on Docker Hub, the image will be built locally accordingly to `build` param.

 Build and run all the services by running: